About COVID-19 Vaccines

 If I have already had COVID-19 and recovered, do I still need to get vaccinated with a COVID-19 vaccine?

 Yes.
-Due to the severe health risks associated with COVID-19 and the fact that re-infection with COVID-19 is possible, the CDC has recommended that vaccines be offered regardless of a prior COVID-19 infection.
+Due to the severe health risks associated with COVID-19 and the fact that re-infection with COVID-19 is possible, the CDC has recommended that COVID-19 vaccine be offered regardless of a prior COVID-19 infection.
 At this time, experts do not know how long someone is protected from getting sick again after recovering from COVID-19.
 The immunity someone gains from having an infection, called natural immunity, varies from person to person.
 How long natural immunity typically lasts is still an area under investigation.

 Are you immune to COVID-19 after recovering from it?